 The long shoulders are laid back.

-bone and distinctive musculature.
-The moderately straight, flexible pasterns are of
+distinctive musculature.
+The moderately straight, flexible pasterns are of good length.

 The chest cavity is well sprung, and is deep, with plenty of lung and heart room.

 The chest is narrow-to-medium in width.
 The deep brisket reaches to the elbows in mature